vdt-git/BiW/agb-tickets-tmt-en.md

 **General Terms and Conditions (GTC) and Privacy Notice for Online Ticketing (Electronic Purchase of Admission Tickets) for the 33rd Tonmeistertagung 2025 (tmt33) in Düsseldorf**
-Effective Date: August 30, 2025
+Effective Date: September 2, 2025

 ## 1. General Provisions
 All purchases are accepted and fulfilled solely under these terms and conditions issued by the organizer, Bildungswerk des Verbandes Deutscher Tonmeister GmbH (hereinafter referred to as "BiW-vdt GmbH").
 Deviating conditions of the customer shall not apply.
 By making a purchase, the customer acknowledges and agrees to these terms and conditions.
 Additional agreements are only legally binding if confirmed in writing by the organizer (BiW-vdt GmbH).
 Special arrangements do not override the other provisions.
 The purchase of tickets for the purpose of resale is strictly prohibited.